Blue Velvet (film): Accolades

-Lynch was nominated for a Best Director Oscar for the film.
-Dennis Hopper was nominated for a Golden Globe for his performance.
-Isabella Rossellini won an Independent Spirit Award for the Best Female Lead in 1987.
-David Lynch and Dennis Hopper won a Los Angeles Film Critics Association award in 1987 for Blue Velvet in categories Best Director (Lynch) and Best Supporting Actor (Hopper).
-In 1987, National Society of Film Critics awarded Best Film, Best Director (David Lynch), Best Cinematography (Frederick Elmes), and Best Supporting Actor (Dennis Hopper) awards.
+David Lynch was nominated for the Academy Award for Best Director and the Golden Globe Award for Best Screenplay for his work on the film.
+Dennis Hopper was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance, while Isabella Rossellini won the Independent Spirit Award for Best Female Lead for her performance.
+Lynch won Best Director and Hopper won Best Supporting Actor at the Los Angeles Film Critics Association awards in 1987.
+That same year, the film received four National Society of Film Critics awards: Best Film, Best Director (Lynch), Best Cinematography (Frederick Elmes), and Best Supporting Actor (Hopper).

 Home media

-Blue Velvet was released on VHS by Karl-Lorimar Home Video in 1987 and re-issued by Warner Home Video in 1992.
-After that, it was DVD in 1999 and 2002 by MGM Home Entertainment.
+Blue Velvet was released on VHS and LaserDisc by Karl-Lorimar Home Video in 1987 and re-issued by Warner Home Video in 1991.
+After that, it was released on DVD in 2000 and 2002 by MGM Home Entertainment.
 The film made its Blu-ray debut on November 8, 2011, with a special 25th-anniversary edition featuring never-before-seen deleted scenes.
 On May 28, 2019, the film was re-released on Blu-ray by the Criterion Collection, featuring a 4K digital restoration, the original stereo soundtrack and other special features, including a behind-the-scenes documentary titled Blue Velvet Revisited.
+Criterion later released the film as a 4K Ultra HD Blu-ray/Blu-ray combo pack on June 25, 2024.

 Legacy

-Although it initially gained a relatively small theatrical audience in North America and was met with controversy over its artistic merit, Blue Velvet soon became the center of a "national firestorm" in 1986, and over time became an American classic.
+Although it initially gained a relatively small theatrical audience in North America and was met with controversy over its artistic merit, Blue Velvet soon became the center of a "national firestorm" in 1986, and over time became regarded as an American classic.
 In the late 1980s, and early 1990s, after its release on videotape, the film became a widely recognized cult film, for its dark depiction of a suburban America.
 With its many VHS, LaserDisc and DVD releases, the film reached broader American audiences.
 It marked David Lynch's entry into the Hollywood mainstream and Dennis Hopper's comeback.
 Hopper's performance as Frank Booth has itself left an imprint on popular culture, with countless tributes, cultural references and parodies.
 The film's success also helped Hollywood address previously censored issues, as Psycho (1960) had.
 Blue Velvet has been frequently compared to that ground-breaking film.
 It has become one of the most significant, well-recognized films of its era, spawning countless imitations and parodies in media.
 The film's dark, stylish and erotic production design has served as a benchmark for a number of films, parodies and even Lynch's own later work, notably Twin Peaks (1990–91), and Mulholland Drive (2001).
 Peter Travers of Rolling Stone magazine cited it as one of the most "influential American films", as did Michael Atkinson, who dedicated a book to the film's themes and motifs.